S4F4Y4T/Url-Shortener/readme.md

-# BTRH Assignment
+# URL Shortener

-Interview task according to the requirement of a laravel application with basic user registration, login and welcome message on dashboard
+Url-Shortener is a Laravel Application which allow user to input long url and generate short, sharable link

 ## Prerequisite

-- PHP v8
+- PHP 8.1
 - Laravel v10
 - Mysql